sunrise-choir/ssb-flumeview-sql/README.md

 ~ 10x faster!

-Sqlite db rebuild: 40s
+Sqlite db rebuild as fast as possible: 40s
+Sqlite db rebuild, chunks of 250, **running on patchwork's main thread without lagging the ui**: 60s
 Flume rebuild of indexes used by patchwork: 404s

 NB: This is a bit hard to do an exact comparison.
 Expect these numbers to change.

 ### Querying

+WIP.

 ### Disk use

 Roughly 65% of the offset log.

+Roughly 50% of the existing flume indexes.

-My offset log is 598MB, by sqlite db is 379MB.
+My offset log is 598MB, my sqlite db is 379MB.

 My flumedb indexes are currently 771MB.

 ## Schema